benoit-boero/regex_to_DFA/README.md

 The basic operators implemented are :

+- (*token*) : token operator, indicating that *token* is accepted.
 - (A)+ : Plus operator, indicating that A is accepted if it appears once ore more times.
 - (A)* : Star operator, same as plus but A with the added option that the empty string is recognised.
 - (A)? : Question operator, same as star but also recognize the EMPTY character.
 - (A|B) : Union operator, specifies that either A or B is acceptable.
-- AB : Concatenation operator, specifies that A needs to be followed by B in order to be recognized.
+- (AB) : Concatenation operator, specifies that A needs to be followed by B in order to be recognized.

 ### Regex types